elviseghe123/MTN-Customer-Churn-Analysis/README.md

-# 📊 MTN Nigeria Customer Churn Analysis
+# 📊 MTN Nigeria Customers Churn Analysis For Q1 2025

 ## 📚 Table of Contents